Aliases for MOCS2 Gene

 GeneCards Summary for MOCS2 Gene

 MOCS2 (Molybdenum Cofactor Synthesis 2) is a Protein Coding gene.
-Diseases associated with MOCS2 include Molybdenum Cofactor Deficiency B and Molybdenum Cofactor Deficiency.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Folate biosynthesis.
-GO annotations related to this gene include identical protein binding and molybdopterin synthase activity.
+Diseases associated with MOCS2 include Molybdenum Cofactor Deficiency, Complementation Group B and Molybdenum Cofactor Deficiency.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and molybdopterin synthase activity.
 An important paralog of this gene is MBIP.